RilexBTW/cdn-fuel-standalone/README.md

 ![Codine Development Fuel Script Banner](https://i.imgur.com/qVOMMvW.png)

+# cdn-fuel-standalone

+as a fan of cdn-fuel I wanted to be able to use it on vMenu / Standalone servers, but standalone is not supported currently.
+I plan on contributing standalone support to the main cdn-fuel repo in the future if I can get it to work well.
+For simplicity I am removing as much of the QB functionality as I can for now.

 # _CDN-Fuel (2.1.9)_

 A highly in-depth fuel system for **FiveM** with support for the **QBCore Framework & QBox Remastered**.